threeplanetssoftware/apple_cloud_notes_parser/README.md

 For single file "backups", this program expects to be given the path of the NoteStore.sqlite file directly, although filename does not matter.
 If it exists, that file will be copied to the output directory and the copy, not the original, will be opened.

 For example, if you had a NoteStore.sqlite file located in `/home/user/phone_rips/iphone/files/NoteStore.sqlite` you would run: `ruby notes_cloud_ripper.rb -f /home/user/phone_rips/iphone/files/NoteStore.sqlite`

+### Mac backup (-m option)

+For backups created from the Notes app as installed on a Mac.
+This program expects to be given the group.com.apple.notes folder of that Mac.
+With that, it will compute the path to the NoteStore.sqlite file.
+If it exists, that file will be copied to the output directory and the copy, not the original, will be opened.

+For example, if you were running this on data from a Mac used by 'Logitech' and had the full file system available, you would run: `ruby notes_cloud_ripper.rb -m /Users/Logitech/Library/Group Containers/group.com.apple.notes/`

 ### All Versions